ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 The purpose of this function is to perform any platform initialization specific to BL2.

-In ARM standard platforms, this function performs security setup, including configuration of the TrustZone controller to allow non-secure masters access to most of DRAM.
+In Arm standard platforms, this function performs security setup, including configuration of the TrustZone controller to allow non-secure masters access to most of DRAM.
 Part of DRAM is reserved for secure world use.